 NYC-ARTS is the new name of the WNET program formerly known as SundayArts.
-The weekly magazine program is co-hosted by Philippe de Montebello and Paula Zahn—both 2011 Emmy Award winners—with cultural news reporting by Christina Ha.
-The program airs Thursdays at 8 pm and Sundays at noon on THIRTEEN; Fridays at 7 pm and Sundays at 3 pm on WLIW21; and Sunday night at 8:30 pm on NJTV.
+The weekly magazine program is co-hosted by Philippe de Montebello and Paula Zahn — both 2011 Emmy Award winners — with cultural news reporting by Christina Ha.
+The program airs Thursdays at 8 pm and Sundays at noon on THIRTEEN; Tuesdays at 5:30 pm and 7:30 pm on WLIW21; and Sunday night at 8:30 pm on NJTV.

 NYC-ARTS.org is where to watch selected segments or entire NYC-ARTS programs online.
-Past programming is always available and the latest premiere on Thursdays at 8 pm are available at 8:30 pm the same evening.
+Past programming is always available and the latest premiere on Thursdays at 8 pm are available at 11 a.m. the following morning.

 NYC-ARTS.org is the most comprehensive resources of their kind.
 It is a centralized location to access information about culture in New York and gateways to other cultural resources.